Elections are held during the April Legion meeting.

-Elections are during the April 11th Legion meeting at 1 PM.
-We need eligible members to sign the Legion Officer sign-up sheets posted on the Legion billboard.
+We need eligible members to sign the Legion Officer sign-up sheets, which are posted one month prior to the election, on the Legion billboard.

-We have come a long way in the last three years.
 Sign-up to run for an officer position (or two).
-Be part of the Post's leadership and let's make some good things happen this next election year.
-You do not have to be have been an officer to run.
+Be part of the Post’s leadership and let’s make some good things happen.
+You do not have to be an officer to run.
 If you are elected there will be instruction and help if needed.

-Following is a list of the officer billits, their duties and responsibilities.
+Following is a list of the officer billets, their duties and responsibilities.

 Commander – Envisions and sets the agenda, goals and missions of the Post.
 Leads the Post to accomplish these objectives Approves all disbursements of post funds.
 Supervises the duties of all post officers, respresents the Post at outside organization events and presides over the Post’s meetings.
 CEO of the post.